efekatircioglu/spotify-vibe-generator/README.md

 # Spotify Vibe Generator

+## About
+Spotify Vibe Generator is a web application designed for Spotify users who want deeper insights into their listening habits and playlists.
+The app provides analytics on your last 50 played songs, lets you explore your playlists, and offers interactive genre analysis.
+It is ideal for music enthusiasts, data lovers, and anyone curious about their Spotify trends.
+A "Spotify Wrapped"-style yearly summary is planned as an upcoming feature.

 A modern web app that analyzes your Spotify listening habits, generates custom playlists, and will soon provide a "Spotify Wrapped"-style experience (upcoming feature).
 Built with a React/Next.js frontend and a Node.js/Express backend, using Spotify OAuth and the Spotify Web API.

 ## Features